huggingface/optimum/README.md

 ### TensorFlow Lite

-This requires to install the Exporters extra by doing `pip install optimum[exporters-tf]`.
+This requires to install the Exporters extra by doing `pip install optimum[exporters-tf]`

 Just as for ONNX, it is possible to export models to [TensorFlow Lite](https://www.tensorflow.org/lite) and quantize them: